-importance, for the instantly available firepower made each camp much less vulnerable to frontal attack by the VC.
+Yet in spite of this considerable support of operations, the Battalion was engaged in other aspects of fire support that proved of equal importance.
+The Battalion supported Special Forces camps in its area.
+This proved of primary importance, for the instantly available firepower made each camp much less vulnerable to frontal attack by the VC.
 The Battalion made the cost (in terms of VC casualties) of such an attack too high for the VC to attempt.
-The net result was that each camp so supported by the Battalion remained secure throughout 1966.123 Fire support was extended to new camps as they were built in range of the Battalion's weapons.
+The net result was that each camp so supported by the Battalion remained secure throughout 1966.
+Fire support was extended to new camps as they were built in range of the Battalion's weapons.

-The Battalion supported numerous operations conducted by the Special Forces personnel, six during the summer and fall of 1966 alone.124 On one occasion the Battalion's air observer sighted yellow smoke and small explosions in an area in which the Special Forces were conducting an operation.
+The Battalion supported numerous operations conducted by the Special Forces personnel, six during the summer and fall of 1966 alone.
+On one occasion the Battalion's air observer sighted yellow smoke and small explosions in an area in which the Special Forces were conducting an operation.
 An estimated VC force of two battalions was sighted.
 Radio contact with Special Forces personnel on the ground was withheld until they requested a fire mission.
 Artillery was used to mark enemy positions for the bombers that were called in by the US Air Force Forward Air Controller (who had also arrived on the scene).
 Artillery pounded the enemy both before and after the bombers had dealt their destruction.
 Routes of enemy approach and withdrawal were sealed by artillery.
-In all sixty 8" rounds and fifty-seven 175mm rounds were expended.125
+In all sixty 8" rounds and fifty-seven 175mm rounds were expended.

 Artillery support was extended to various Popular Forces outposts and hamlets in the Battalion's area.
 On at least two occasions its support played a large role in preventing these camps from being overrun.
 On May 17, 1966 the Popular Forces outpost at AP Bo La began receiving mortar and small arms fire from three different locations.
 Four 8" rounds were placed on all three targets, effectively silencing the enemy fire.
 Avenues of escape were also blocked by artillery fire.
-When the attack was over, the garrison commander commended the Battalion on its speed and accuracy of fire.126 On June 19, 1966 the village of Ap Bo La began to receive small arms fire.
-The battalion responded almost instanteously with 26 rounds.
+When the attack was over, the garrison commander commended the Battalion on its speed and accuracy of fire.
+On June 19, 1966 the village of Ap Bo La began to receive small arms fire.
+The battalion responded almost instantaneously with 26 rounds.
 Contact was broken immediately.
-The same night the Battalion fired at the location of three VC companies in the immediate area.127
+The same night the Battalion fired at the location of three VC companies in the immediate area.
+128